Biden assails 'Trumpies' in Labor Day battleground pitches

 Still, both perennial presidential battleground states Biden was visiting Monday may provide key measures of Democrats’ strength before this November and 2024.
 With inflation still raging and the president’s approval ratings remaining low, how much Biden can help his party in top races — and how much candidates want him to try — remains to be seen.

 That was on display in Wisconsin, where Democratic Lt.
-Gov. Mandela Barnes is trying to unseat incumbent Republican Sen. Ron Johnson, but did not appear with him in Milwaukee.
+Gov. Mandela Barnes is trying to unseat incumbent Sen. Johnson, but did not appear with him in Milwaukee.

 In the state’s other top race, Tim Michels, a construction executive endorsed by Trump, is attempting to deny Democratic Gov. Tony Evers a second term.
 Evers also spoke at the labor event Biden addressed and briefly greeted the president in a backstage photo line.